TPP Carbon Reduction Plan

 TPP is committed to achieving Net Zero emissions by 2050.
 TPP recognises and understands the importance of protecting the environment in which we operate.
 We are fully committed to minimising the impact that running our business has on the environment and we encourage our clients, suppliers and other stakeholders to do the same.

 We comply with all relevant legislative, regulatory and other environmental requirements in order to act in a socially responsible manner and we strive to continuously improve our environmental performance to protect the environment and prevent pollution from our business activities.

 Baseline Emissions Footprint

 Baseline emissions are a record of the greenhouse gases produced in the past and are those gases produced prior to the introduction of any strategies to reduce emissions.
-Baseline emissions are the reference point against which emissions reduction can be measured however we take into account when comparing that the first two years of monitoring these emissions, we were in the middle of a global pandemic when meant that travel (flights, diesel and petrol) when distinctly lower than in a normal operating year.
+Baseline emissions are the reference point against which emissions reduction can be measured however the first two years of monitoring these emissions, we were in the middle of a global pandemic when meant that travel (flights, diesel and petrol) were distinctly lower than in a normal operating year.
 We have included these figures however amended the baseline year to be 2022 when travel etc is a possibility once again.
 Upstream and downstream transportation and distribution is not applicable due to the company creating software rather than physical products.

 2021 Emissions Footprint

 Current Year Emissions Footprint

 Completed Carbon Reduction Initiatives